Texas

 fss-ama.org

 First Step is the only organization in the 12 county North Texas area that provides free comprehensive services to survivors of family violence and sexual assault.
-The Sexual Assault Counseling Program serves survivors of all ages and their family members or friends.
+The Sexual Assault Counseling Program serves individuals from young children to elderly adults and their family members or supportive friends.
+The goals of this program are to provide emergency crisis intervention, counseling, and advocacy through the medical and legal systems for survivors of sexual assault.
+First Step’s services include: a crisis hotline, confidential counseling (individual and group), accompaniment through the legal system or hospitals, information and referrals, and advocacy for survivors of sexual assault.

 Service area: Archer, Baylor, Childress, Clay, Cottie, Foard, Hardeman, Jack, Montague, Wichita, Wilbarger, and Young counties